siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 Note that Travel per Revolution is a motor parameter, not an axis parameter as one might think.
 Consider the case of a dual Y gantry with lead screws of different pitch (how weird).
 The travel per revolution would be different for each motor.

 <pre>
-$1tr=2.54          Sets motor 1 to a 10 TPI travel from millimeters (2.54 mm per revolution)
+{1tr:2.54}   Sets motor 1 to a 10 TPI travel from millimeters (2.54 mm per revolution)
 </pre>

-### 1mi - MIcrosteps
+### 1mi - Microsteps
-TinyG microsteps are set in firmware, not as hardware jumpers as on some other systems.
+G2 microsteps are set in firmware, not as hardware jumpers as on some other systems.
 The following microstep values are supported:

-* 1 = no microsteps (whole steps)
+- 1 = no microsteps (whole steps)
-* 2 = half stepping
+- 2 = half stepping
-* 4 = quarter stepping
+- 4 = quarter stepping
-* 8 = eighth stepping
+- 8 = eighth stepping
+- 16 = sixteenth stepping
+- 32 = thirty second stepping

 <pre>
-$3mi=8	        Set 1/8 microsteps for motor 3
+{3mi:8}	 Set 1/8 microsteps for motor 3
 </pre>

 TinyG can also drive external stepper drivers using the breakout headers.
 Some drivers use other values than the above, so any value is accepted.
 Values other than those above are warned as non-standard.